 Good course in a nice park.

 0 Helpful / 2 Not

 Pros: Nice park with lots of trees and holes placed fairly well within established obstacles.
 OB difficulty surrounds most holes to keep things interesting.
 Water comes into play on a few holes as well.
 Several small elevation changes to navigate.
 Lots of shade to hide in during hot days.

 Cons: Traversing the course was a challenge for a first timer as the map provided from the gatehouse was quite inaccurate.
-The last few holes were mislabeled or had a hole missing and seemed to be mis-marked.
+The last few holes seemed to be mislabeled or had a hole missing.
+Could be that we were just missing something.

 0 of 2 people found this review helpful.

 Pros: Course maps, large concrete tee pads with # stamped, new baskets, Variety of challenging pin placements, Water hazards, well maintained grounds, Restrooms, Water and other amenities.

 Cons: Fee of $10 weekends and $7 for weekdays and $2 to walk-in.
 No tee signs and Public safety hazards throughout the course.